MATERIALS & SUSTAINABILITY

-Projects are approached individually, responding to client brief, budget and site constraints.
-Material selection combines standard construction methods with bio-based alternatives where appropriate.
+Material selection responds to client brief, budget and site constraints, typically combining standard construction with bio-based alternatives where appropriate.

 Design is grounded in direct construction experience, including carpentry and on-site delivery.